propelorm/propelorm.github.com/documentation/04-relationships.markdown

   ->find();
 ```

+### More than two primary keys

 If you define a cross-table with a primary key based on more than two columns,
 Propel will generate different method signatures for all generated relation
 methods.
-It generates, for each additional primary key, column a new method
+It generates for each additional primary key column that doesn't belong
-parameter with its type and its name.
+to the first two outgoing relations a new method parameter with its type and its name.

 Example: